dspudwill/GalaxyS_Acc_Data/README.md

 ## Repo Table of Contents

--README.md (your are here!)
+- README.md (your are here!)
-  -Summary of the repo and organization of the project -CodeBook.md
+  - Summary of the repo and organization of the project
+- CodeBook.md
-  -Overview of original raw data as well as `tidyTable` variables and units -run_analysis.R
+  - Overview of original raw data as well as `tidyTable` variables and units
+- run_analysis.R
-  -R script used to process raw data and create `tidyTable` dataset.
+  - R script used to process raw data and create `tidyTable` dataset.

 # Summary of Galaxy S Smartphone Accelerometer Data and Analysis